COURSE PLAN FOR BASIC ALGEBRA I

 I. Course Description:

-A developmental course covering introductory algebra, designed (in conjunction
+A developmental course covering introductory algebra, designed (in

 with MTH 4) to develop mathematical proficiency.